The Daily Independent (Ridgecrest)

 The Daily Independent is a daily newspaper serving Ridgecrest, California, United States.
-It is owned by Gannett.
+It is owned by USA Today Co..

-The Daily Independent has been in business since 1926.
-This small-market daily has its main focus on hyperlocal journalism, covering the news of the Indian Wells Valley.
-It also has strong sports coverage, focusing on youth sports, three local high schools and a community college.
+History

+In 1926, The Daily Independent was founded.
 In 2013, Gannett subsidiary Gatehouse Media, which owns the Independent, was awarded a contract to print The Rocketeer 2.
 The Rocketeer is a small newspaper whose focus is Naval Air Weapons Station China Lake.